If you were hurt in a boating accident, a Mobile personal injury attorney from Morris Bart can help you seek compensation for your losses.

 We can help you pursue awards from the negligent party who caused your injuries.
 This could be the driver of the boat on which you were a passenger, the driver of another vessel involved in your accident, or the manufacturer of a vessel and/or its parts.

-According to the United States Coast Guard (USCG), in 2018, the top five boating accident causes were operator inexperience, operator inattention, improper lookout, machinery failure, and excessive speed.
+According to the United States Coast Guard (USCG), in 2018, the top five causes of boating accidents were operator inexperience, operator inattention, improper lookout, machinery failure, and excessive speed.
 Alcohol consumption was the most commonly known contributing factor in fatal boating accidents.

 Negligent boating can lead to a collision, but it can also create dangerous wakes that could cause another vessel to crash, capsize, or throw a passenger overboard.